RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_vipm_package/index.rst

     - Any other required plugins or drivers.

 .. important::
-   If your plugin depends on a specific driver—or vice versa—be sure to include that in the dependencies.
+   If your plugin depends on a specific driver, be sure to include that in the dependencies.

 5. **Install Requirements**